ionburstcloud/send/docs/faq.md

 implemented it yet (mobile browsers lag behind on this, in particular).

-## Why does Firefox Send require JavaScript?
+## Why does Send require JavaScript?

-Firefox Send uses JavaScript to:
+Send uses JavaScript to:

 - Encrypt and decrypt files locally on the client instead of the server.
 - Render the user interface.